google/starlark-go/doc/spec.md

 The `load` statement loads another Skylark module, extracts one or more values from it, and binds them to names in the current module.

-Syntactically, a load statement looks like a function call `load(...)`.
-However, `load` is not a keyword, so the parser converts any expression statement containing a function call of the form `load(...)` into a load statement.
-In all other contexts, `load` acts like an ordinary identifier.

 <!--
 The awkwardness of load statements is a consequence of staying a strict subset of Python syntax, which allows reuse of existing tools